KosinskiLab/AlphaPulldown/manuals/AlphaPulldown_manual.md

     fused_layer_norm is not installed corrected
     fused_softmax is not installed corrected
     ```

-2. Make sure you have PyTorch corresponding to the CUDA version installed.
-For example, [PyTorch 1.13.0+cu117](https://pytorch.org/get-started/previous-versions/)
-and CUDA/11.7.0
 4. Download the PyTorch checkpoints from [Zenodo](https://zenodo.org/records/8007238), unzip it, then you should obtain a file named: ```AlphaLink-Multimer_SDA_v3.pt```

 ### Installation for developers
+Only for the developers who would like to modify AlphaPulldown's codes and test their modifications.
 <details>

 <summary><b>